DafkeDD/qb-truckrobbery-target/readme.md

 1. _**You must have QB Framework**_

+2. _**If you change Config.HackType to "hacking" then you must have [this resource](https://github.com/Jesper-Hustad/NoPixel-minigame/tree/main/fivem-script/hacking).**_

 **With the latest version of QB's Framework, you will not need to download anything.**
 **If you do not have qb-target, you must download it.**